gourryinverse/cxl-boot-to-bash/doc/linux/cxl-driver.rst

 * Translating Decoder - a decoder which translates accesses from HPA to DPA for an endpoint to service.

 The CXL drivers distinguish 3 decoder types: root, switch, and endpoint.
+Only endpoint decoders are Translating Decoders, all others are Routing Decoders.

 .. note:: PLATFORM VENDORS BE AWARE